-Some books are classics because the are great works of art that have stood the test of time.
+Some books are called classic because they are great works of art that have stood the test of time.
 Other books are classics because of tradition.
-It is important to remember that every classic was once a young up and comer.
+It is important to remember that every classic was once a young up-and-comer.
 This means your creation from today may be a classic tomorrow.

 Create today with the future in mind.

 Way back when many of today’s classics were written, there was no way of imagining that the work would last beyond the lifetime of the creator.
 Today, we know better.
 We know if we want our creations to last, we must create great work at the start.

 Years ago when I took my first computer programming class I learned the phrase, “Garbage In Garbage Out also known as GIGO.”
 The idea was that if you put bad stuff in your computer program you would get bad results.
 The instructor spent a great deal of time stressing that we had to be careful about the code we entered into our computer programs.
 It was important for us to check, re-check and then check again the work we were doing.
 In that class, we learned that the work we did would be viewed by others so what we did mattered.
 When it comes to the art you create it is important for you to remember the phrase “GIGO.”
 When you remember it, you will put in good work and give your best efforts because you will want to get good results and create good pieces of art.
 When you want to create art that will stand the test of time, start by creating a quality product.
 No amount of marketing hides a poor-quality product.
 You must do good work if you want good results.